 The bowl images show how I use my onion tomato bhuna masala to make this moth dal.
 This is a great way to meal prep the masala which includes onion, tomatoes, ginger and garlic.
 It can be used in any recipe which needs these 4 ingredients.

-For this dal, I use ¼ cup bhuna masala for 1 cup of dry dal.
+For this dal, I use 1/4 cup of bhuna masala for 1 cup of dry dal.

 Follow the same steps as above.
 Pressure cook it until you hear two whistles.
 Now reduce the flame to medium and pressure cook it for another 8 minutes.
 Let the pressure release naturally.

-Cover the lid, turn the heat on high flame and pressure cook it until your hear 2 whistles.
+Cover the lid, turn the heat on to high flame, and pressure cook it until you hear 2 whistles.
 Now reduce the flame to medium and pressure cook it for another 8 minutes.
 Let the pressure release naturally.

 Easy Punjabi Moth Dal (Matki Curry)